 October is breast cancer awareness month so let’s find out how to support breast cancer awareness.
-I did some research and found so many people wanting to know how can we support breast cancer awareness or why is being aware of breast cancer important?
-I want to help spread the word so people can gain the knowledge to live a healthier lifestyle and prevent cancer.
+I found so many people wanting to know how to support breast cancer awareness or why being aware of breast cancer is important?
+I want to help spread the word so people can gain the knowledge to live a healthier lifestyle and help prevent cancer.

 The main focus of Breast Cancer Awareness Month (BCAM) is to educate people on the importance of prevention, diagnosis, treatment and cure.
 It’s an annual international health campaign organized by some major breast cancer charities.

 Breast Cancer is a major threat to women worldwide and it continues to be the most common cancer in women.
 According to breastcancer.org, about 1 in 8 U.S. women (about 12%) will develop invasive breast cancer over the course of her lifetime.
 In 2020, an estimated 276,480 new cases of invasive breast cancer are expected to be diagnosed in women in the U.S., along with 48,530 new cases of non-invasive breast cancer.